-As per the research firm IDC’s prediction, “unstructured data will represent 80% of data worldwide by 2025.”
+As per the IDC‘s prediction, “unstructured data will represent 80% of data worldwide by 2025.”

 What is Object Storage?

-Some of the popular use cases of object-based storage system that require data to scale up to petabytes and beyond are:
+Some of the popular use cases of object-based storage systems are:

 How Object Level Storage Works?

 Unlike relational databases with rows & columns, object-based storage architecture stores units of data in a structurally flat data environment.
 Each object stored includes metadata with description and unique identifiers that stores data linked across geographically dispersed nodes.